Hate Story 2: Plot

-The film begins with an aged man entering a graveyard to lay flowers on somebody's grave.
+The film begins with an elderly man entering a graveyard to lay flowers on a grave.
 He hears the noise of someone struggling in a coffin nearby.
 To his utmost surprise, he discovers a girl buried alive in the coffin.
-He takes the girl to the hospital where Police Inspector Anton Varghese (Siddharth Kher), tells the doctor to let him know as soon as she regains consciousness.
+He takes the girl to the hospital, where Police Inspector Anton Varghese, tells the doctor to let him know as soon as she regains consciousness.
 The officer guarding the girl's room calls an anonymous person informing him of the girl being alive.
 He tries to smother her but she is able to alert the nurse.
 Inspector Anton is called but the girl manages to escape from the hospital.

-The girl is revealed to be Sonika (Surveen Chawla), the mistress of a powerful and influential political leader Mandar Mhatre (Sushant Singh).
-Sonika is a photography student who is kept isolated and, is tortured by Mandar.
-She reluctantly finds comfort in her college friend Akshay Bedi (Jay Bhanushali) who secretly loves her.
+The girl is revealed to be Sonika, the mistress of a powerful and influential political leader, Mandar Mhatre.
+Sonika is a photography student who is kept isolated and tortured by Mandar.
+She reluctantly finds comfort in her college friend, Akshay Bedi, who secretly loves her.
 They fall in love but Sonika is helpless since she can't tell Akshay about her situation with Mandar.
 Akshay gets to know the truth and comforts her.
 They decide to run away to be together.
 Sonika is happy and becomes hopeful of having a free life.
 Mandar discovers that she has eloped with her lover.

 Mandar and his men reach Akshay's house and attack him.
 Sonika begs him to leave Akshay alone but they kill him by tying him to a rope and throwing him in a lake in a car.
 Mandar also buries Sonika alive in a coffin.
-After she is rescued she vows to exact vengeance upon Mandar.
-First kills the police officer who tried to kill her.
+After she is rescued she vows to exact vengeance on Mandar.
+She first kills the police officer who tried to kill her.
 Then she writes a journal describing her torture.
 She dives into the same lake and puts it in the car.
-She then kills one of the three men who was involved in killing Akshay.
+She then kills one of the three men who were involved in killing Akshay.
 After that, she informs Inspector Anton about Akshay's dead body.
 However, Mandar makes it look like Sonika killed Akshay.
 Sonika then kills another one of Mandar's men involved in Akshay's death.
-Sonika teams up with Mandar's rival and to get to the third man who helped killed Akshay but Mandar himself kills him.
+Sonika teams up with Mandar's rival to get to the third man who helped kill Akshay, but Mandar kills him.

 It is revealed that his rival had become a partner after Mandar offered to share his seats with him in the election.
 Mandar implicates Sonika in the murders and the police arrest her.
 However, she manages to escape with Anton's help.
 Then Sonika kills Mandar with Mandar's wife's help who discovers her husband's true face.
-Next day, Anton provides a locked house for Sonika to live there in the safety, giving her the new identity of 'Veronica', knowing that no-one would even contemplate that a fugitive is hiding in a safe house provided to her by the very officer leading the manhunt to find her.
+The next day, Anton provides a locked house for Sonika to live in, giving her the new identity of 'Veronica', knowing that no one would even contemplate that a fugitive is hiding in a safe house provided by the very officer leading the manhunt to find her.